Skip to main content Skip to search

 Jewish History / Sociology / Anthropology of Jewish Community (3 credits)

-Any Revel JHI course fulfills this requirement.
+Any Revel JHI or JPH course fulfills this requirement.

 Jewish Studies Methods (3 credits)